cockroachdb/replicator/scripts/active_active/README.md

 ```

 Docker will start Prometheus and Grafana and initialize the monitoring environment to
-connect to the Cockroach Clusters and the cdc-sink processes.
+connect to the Cockroach Clusters and the replicator processes.
 To find out on which port the Grafana dashboard is available use:

 ```bash
 docker compose port grafana 3000
 ```

-The default user,password is `admin`/`cdc-sink`.
+The default user,password is `admin`/`replicator`.
-Using the `PORT` returned by the command above, open a browser to http://localhost:PORT/d/cdc-sink
+Using the `PORT` returned by the command above, open a browser to http://localhost:PORT/d/replicator

 ## Running the workload